BrunoCodeman/JsonConverter/readme.md

 Your class just have to extend the JsonConverter class.
 That's all. :)

-The POC class is just a prove of concept, with different types of data being converted to json.
+The POC file is just a proof of concept, with different types of data being converted to json.

 License: Use it for free, just don't sell it. ;)